Search engine results page: Featured snippets

-Featured Snippet is a summary of an answer to a user's query.
+A featured snippet is a summary of an answer to a user's query.
 This snippet appears at the top of the list of search hits.
-Google supports the following types of featured snippets:
+Google supports the following types of featured snippets: Paragraph Featured Snippet, Numbered List Featured Snippet, Bulleted List Featured Snippet, Table Featured Snippet, YouTube Featured Snippet, Carousel Snippet, Double Featured Snippet, and Two-for-One Featured Snippet.

 Knowledge graph

 Search engines like Google, Bing, Sogou have started to expand their data into Encyclopedia and other rich sources of information.

-Google for example calls this sort of information "Google Knowledge Graph", if a search query matches it will display an additional sub-window on right hand side with information from its sources.
+Google for example calls this sort of information "Google Knowledge Graph", if a search query matches it will display an additional sub-window on right-hand side with information from its sources.
+Such panels may offer the user a zero-click result to their query.

 Google Discover

-Google discover formerly known as Google feed is a way of getting topics and news information to users on the homepage below the search box.
+Google Discover formerly known as Google Feed is a way of getting topics and news information to users on the homepage below the search box.

 Generation

-Major search engines like Google, Yahoo!, Bing, Petal, Sogou primarily use content contained within the page and fallback to metadata tags of a web page to generate the content that makes up a search snippet.
+Major search engines like Google, Yahoo!, Bing, Sogou primarily use content contained within the page and fallback to metadata tags of a web page to generate the content that makes up a search snippet.
 Generally, the HTML title tag will be used as the title of the snippet while the most relevant or useful contents of the web page (description tag or page copy) will be used for the description.